brendankellyODG/opendatagroup.github.io/Product Manuals/MATLAB Model Runner/index.md

 # Matlab (Octave) Model Runner
 1.6 introduces new model runner: Octave.
-This allows execution of Matlab models within FastScore as long as toolboxes and statements used are supported by Octave.
+This allows execution of Matlab models within ModelOp Center as long as toolboxes and statements used are supported by Octave.

-A few rules to conform when creating Matlab model to run in FastScore:
+A few rules to conform when creating Matlab model to run in ModelOp Center:

 * All statements should reside within a function body inside .m file (with same name as your function)
-* FastScore model name should match the name of model file (without .m extension)
+* ModelOp Center model name should match the name of model file (without .m extension)
 * If you need to perform one time initialization (such as loading data into global variables to be used throughout the model execution), you need to prepare a separate begin.m file and add it to your model as part of compressed attachment; for example, this is how you would make data loaded from attached CSV file available to the model:
 ```
 function f = begin()